Crown Royal: Ratings

 Crown Royal offerings have generally performed well at international spirit ratings competitions.
 For example, the basic Canadian whisky was awarded a string of five gold medals at the San Francisco World Spirits Competitions between 2005 and 2012.

 The Special Reserve received an editors choice gold award from Whisky Magazine and received ratings from 7¾ to 8¾ from three of the critics.

 Jim Murray's "Whisky Bible" named Crown Royal's Northern Harvest Rye as the World Whisky of the Year for 2016.

 Advertising

 Crown Royal advertises in motor sports, horse shows, and horse racing.
-It sponsored the No. 17 Ford Fusion of Matt Kenseth from 2010 to 2011, the No. 26 Ford Fusion of Jamie McMurray from 2006 to 2009, and has sponsored NASCAR Sprint Cup Series races since 2006.
+It sponsored the No. 17 Ford Fusion of Matt Kenseth from 2010 to 2011 and the No. 26 Ford Fusion of Jamie McMurray from 2006 to 2009.
+It has sponsored NASCAR Sprint Cup Series races since 2006.
 From 2004 until 2006, Crown Royal was the title sponsor of the International Race of Champions.

 Crown Royal is a sponsor of the Grand American Road Racing Association's Rolex Sports Car Series.
 In 2010, it also began sponsoring the #60 Daytona Prototype car of Michael Shank Racing in the Rolex Sports Car Series.

 The brand was a primary sponsor of the Washington International Horse Show for several years in the 1990s and from 1995 to 2008 sponsored the Crown Royal American Turf Stakes, a Thoroughbred horse race run at Churchill Downs on Kentucky Derby Day.